 Control your pet.
-Pets are not allowed on trails or boardwalks, in the backcountry or hydrothermal basins.
+Pets are not allowed on trails or boardwalks, in the backcountry or in hydrothermal basins.
 Where allowed, pets must be leashed and remain within 100 feet (30.5 m) of a road or parking area.
-Do not leave a pet unattended or tied to an object.
+Do not leave a pet unattended, tied to an object, or without adequate food, water, shade, ventilation, or other basic needs.
 Owners must bag and dispose of pet waste.
+We recommend that someone in your group remain with your pet to personally ensure their well being.

-Cell phone service may be available in the developed areas at Canyon, Grant, Lake, Mammoth Hot Springs, Old Faithful, Tower, and the North and West entrances.
+Cell phone service may be accessible in some developed areas and at the North and West entrances.
 Check with your provider for coverage areas.
-As a courtesy to others, please silence your cellphone while enjoying Yellowstone's natural features.
-Wi-Fi is available to visitors at the Mammoth Hotel lounge and the Old Faithful Snow Lodge for a fee.
+As a courtesy to others, please silence your mobile device while enjoying Yellowstone's natural features.
+Wi-Fi is available to visitors at the Mammoth Hotel lounge, the Old Faithful Snow Lodge, Lake Lodge cafeteria, and Grant Lodges for a fee.